When Does Bottom-up Beat Top-down in Hierarchical Community Detection?: Introduction

 The paper is structured as follows.
-In Section~\ref{sec:HCD_presentation}, we describe {top-down} and {bottom-up} approaches for hierarchical community detection.
-The HSBM is defined in Section~\ref{sec:tree_recovery}, where we also derive conditions for recovering the hierarchy by the {linkage} procedure, as well as its robustness to mistakes made in the initial clustering.
+In Section~\ref{sec:HCD_presentation}, we describe top-down and bottom-up approaches for hierarchical community detection.
+The HSBM is defined in Section~\ref{sec:tree_recovery}, where we also derive conditions for recovering the hierarchy by the {linkage} procedure.
 Next, we investigate the exact recovery at intermediate depths of the hierarchy in Section~\ref{sec:intermediate_exact_recovery}.
 We discuss these results in light of the existing literature in Section~\ref{sec:discussion}.
 Finally, Section~\ref{section:numerical_results} is devoted to the numerical experiments.

 \paragraph{Notations}